datacarpentry/shell-economics/_episodes/03-working-with-files.md

 ### Our data set: FASTQ files

-Now that we know how to navigate around our directory structure, let's start working with our sequencing files.
-We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.
+Now that we know how to navigate around our directory structure, let's start working with our data files.
+The World Development Indicators dataset is stored in the `worldbank` directory.

 ### Wildcards

-Navigate to your `untrimmed_fastq` directory:
+Navigate to your `data/raw/worldbank` directory:

 ~~~
-$ cd ~/shell_data/untrimmed_fastq
+$ cd ~/Downloads/shell-economics/data/raw/worldbank/
 ~~~
 {: .bash}

-We are interested in looking at the FASTQ files in this directory.
-We can list all files with the .fastq extension using the command:
+We are interested in looking at the CSV files in this directory.
+We can list all files with the .csv extension using the command:

 ~~~
-$ ls *.fastq
+$ ls *.csv
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026.fastq
+WDICountry-Series.csv	WDICountry.csv		WDIData.csv		WDIFootNote.csv		WDISeries-Time.csv	WDISeries.csv
 ~~~
 {: .output}

 The `*` character is a special type of character called a wildcard, which can be used to represent any number of any type of character.
-Thus, `*.fastq` matches every file that ends with `.fastq`.
+Thus, `*.csv` matches every file that ends with `.csv`.

 This command:

 ~~~
-$ ls *977.fastq
+$ ls *Data.csv
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq
+WDIData.csv
 ~~~
 {: .output}

-lists only the file that ends with `977.fastq`.
+lists only the file that ends with `Data.csv`.

 This command:

+FIXME: is this working on git bash?
 ~~~
 $ ls /usr/bin/*.sh
 ~~~
 {: .bash}

 ~~~
-/usr/bin/amuFormat.sh  /usr/bin/gettext.sh  /usr/bin/gvmap.sh
+/usr/bin/power_report.sh
 ~~~
 {: .output}